-4. No operations authorised in connection with this permission shall take place within 2 metres of the eastern boundaries of the site or within 3 metres of the other boundaries of the site, or within 5 metres of the hedgerow or the copse shown on plan numbered 2273/2675A to be retained and protected, or within 5 metres of any other trees within or bordering the site without the written consent of the Local Planning Authority, and operations shall only take place when these protective areas have been clearly marked out to the satisfaction of the Local Planning Authority.
+4. No operations authorised in connection with this permission shall take place within 3 metres of the eastern, western or southern boundaries of the site, or within 5 metres of the copse known as Green Croft shown on plan numbered 2273/2627A to be retained and protected, without the written consent of the Local Planning Authority, and the development hereby permitted shall only take place when these protective areas have been clearly marked out to the satisfaction of the Local Planning Authority.